1. JOURNAL PUBLISHING SCHEDULE

 - Conference, symposium or workshop proceedings:

 Muhammad, S. and A. Ghafoor.
 1986.
-Reclamation of two saline-sodic soil series through subsoiling and gypsum application using marg class="p-cus"inal water for leaching, pp. 221-223.
+Reclamation of two saline-sodic soil series through subsoiling and gypsum application using marginal water for leaching, pp. 221-223.
 In: R. Ahmad and A.S.
 Pietro (Eds.), Prospects for Biosaline Research.
 Proc.
 US-Pak.
 Biosaline Res.
 Workshop, 22-26 Sept.
 1985.
 University of Karachi, Karachi, Pakistan.

 - Dissertation or thesis: